What is Loan Imaging?

 Financial institutions usually employ one of three loan imaging approaches:

-Network drive – Some banks scan loan documents and then save them in a customer-specific folder on the network drive.
+Network drive – Some banks and credit unions scan loan documents and then save them in an account holder-specific folder on the network drive.
 In this situation, exceptions may be tracked manually (usually in a spreadsheet).
 Drawbacks to this method include clerical errors on electronic file names and documents that are inadvertently omitted from scanning.

 Third-party loan imaging solutions – Tools like AccuAccount integrate with the core and are specifically designed for loan imaging and exception tracking.
 Prebuilt loan types provide a framework for imaging and saving digital files, which saves time and reduces the chance for data entry errors.
 Built-in tracking and reporting of missing, upcoming, and expired items elevates efficiency.